novel-zlood/novel-zlood.github.io/source/_posts/site/site-18.md

 A ball connected to Franco in the center.

-I quickly slipped behind the opposing fullback.
+Quickly, I slipped behind the opponent's fullback.

-At the same time, the ball landed perfectly at my feet.
+Simultaneously, the ball landed precisely at my feet.

-Simultaneously, I showed the same play I did on the right wing in the last game.
+At the same time, I displayed the same play I did on the right wing in the last match.

-Dribbling the ball and breaking through.

-Then cutting inside finely.
+Dribbling with the ball, I cut inside the center.

-Finding the angle between the defenders.
+With a perfect angle between the defenders.

-This time, a right-footed curler.
+This time, I curled a right-footed shot.

-If I do this.
+Doing this.

-The opponent's goalkeeper or defender will block my shot.
+The opponent's goalkeeper or defender would block my shot.

-From now on, they'll be wary of me?
+From now on, they’d be on guard against me, right?

-Thwack!

-Huh?

-"Woohoo!
+Smack!

+Oh?

+"Wow!
 You crazy bastard!
 You scored again?"

-"You're really insane!
-Insane!"
+"You’re really insane!
+Insanely good!"

 "Hahaha!
-A goal in just 1 minute of the first half!"
+Scoring in the first minute!"

 As the players swarmed over me, I thought.